vEnhance/web.evanchen.cc/input/faq-school.md

 Instead, you should read [mitadmissions.org](https://mitadmissions.org).
 For example the post
 [Applying Sideways](https://mitadmissions.org/blogs/entry/applying_sideways/)
-will literally tell you the answer to this question, even though it's not the answer you want to hear.
+will literally tell you the answer to this question[^ao1], even though it's not the answer you want to hear.

 I have nothing to add to this.
 Really.

+[^ao1]:
+    Actually, this reminds me a lot of how I get tons of questions that say, "how do I get better at math", and when I say "do more hard problems", they feel like I'm hiding something, because I won't tell them exactly which books to read, or which country's problems to do, or how many minutes to study each day, or whether X goal is "possible", etc.
+    A lot of times I worry these study inquiries are _really_ saying "please give me an exact list of things to do which 100% guarantee success".
+    And it simply doesn't work that way.

 People always want to believe there are some mythical criteria or hidden goals in the admissions process, a closely guarded secret held from the public, and hence the best route is to find out this insider information.
-No, seriously, just listen to the people who do admissions for a living.
-MIT is not the Illuminati, even if it is a subsequence.
+No, seriously, just listen to the people who do admissions for a living.[^ao2] MIT is not the Illuminati, even if it is a subsequence.

+[^ao2]:
+    A lot of you have this model of an adversarial game where you and the AO are on opposite sides, and your goal is to swindle them.
+    I don't think this model is accurate, but if you insist on using it, I would caution you to avoid bold claims that you have a winning strategy, given that you are playing for the first time, the AO is playing for the 10000th time, the AO decides the rules, and also the AO doesn't tell you the rules.

 ### {{ faq("S-8", "Is it worth looking at olympiad problems in college if I didn't do competitions in high school, or should I just stick to college math classes?") }}